erooke/iowa-tdv/mapper.md

 # Open source mapper implementations

+These instructions take place on the command line.
+If you are windows we are looking to launch the anaconda powershell prompt.
+You can do this from either anaconda navigator or directly from the start menu.

 ## Installation

-1. Open the anaconda navigator.
-(Windows only)
-2. Launch the powershell prompt from the navigator (not the cmd.exe prompt, Windows only)
-3. Create a new virtual environment by running `conda create -n mapper`
+1. Create a new virtual environment by running `conda create -n mapper`
-4. Activate the new virtual environment by running `conda activate mapper`
+2. Activate the new virtual environment by running `conda activate mapper`
+3. Install pip and git `conda install git pip`
-5. Install all the dependencies by running `pip install kmapper giotto-tda scikit-learn networkx flask flask_assets statsmodels`
+4. Install all the dependencies by running `pip install kmapper giotto-tda scikit-learn networkx flask flask_assets statsmodels`
-6. Clone the mapper interactive project by running `git clone https://github.com/MapperInteractive/MapperInteractive`
+5. Clone the mapper interactive project by running `git clone https://github.com/MapperInteractive/MapperInteractive`
-7. Enter the mapper interactive project by running `cd MapperInteractive`
+6. Enter the mapper interactive project by running `cd MapperInteractive`
-8. You can now run MapperInteractive by running `python run.py`
+7. You can now run MapperInteractive by running `python run.py`

+After running the last command you should have a webserver start.
+To see the program go to your browser (MapperInteractive recommends using google chrome) and navigate to `127.0.0.1:8080`. `ctrl-c` in the command line should stop the program.

 ## Returning

-Basically the same instructions can be followed to get back up and running, only now you don't need to install anything
+Basically the same instructions can be followed to get back up and running, only now you don't need to install anything.
+Launch the command line then:

-1. Open the anaconda navigator.
-(Windows only)
-2. Launch the powershell prompt from the navigator (not the cmd.exe prompt, Windows only)
-3. Enter the mapper interactive project by running `cd MapperInteractive`
+1. Enter the mapper interactive project by running `cd MapperInteractive`
-4. You can now run MapperInteractive by running `python run.py`
+2. You can now run MapperInteractive by running `python run.py`